DV

 What is the difference between ITOT and SCHB?

-ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index strategy, while SCHB (Schwab U.S. Broad Market ETF) tracks Dow Jones U.S. Broad Stock Market Index with an index approach.
-They are issued by BlackRock and Schwab respectively.
+ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index approach, while SCHB (Schwab U.S. Broad Market ETF) tracks Dow Jones U.S. Broad Stock Market Index with an index approach.
+They are issued by iShares and Schwab respectively.

 Can I hold both ITOT and SCHB?